 IV.
-Transvaginal ultrasounds (TVU) are considered medically necessary when conducted in the first trimester for the same indications as a standard first trimester ultrasound, and later in pregnancy to assess cervical length, location of the placenta in women with placenta previa, or after an inconclusive transabdominal ultrasound.
-Cervical length screening is conducted for women with a history of preterm labor or to monitor a shortened cervix based on Table 1 below.
-Up to 12 transvaginal ultrasounds are allowed per pregnancy.
+Up to six (6) transvaginal ultrasounds are considered medically necessary per pregnancy.
+A transvaginal ultrasound (76817) would be conducted in the first trimester for the same indications as 76801 or later in pregnancy to assess cervical length or location of the placenta in women with placenta previa.

+Subsequent transvaginal ultrasounds may be considered medically necessary when conducted to screen for cervical length with a history of preterm labor or to monitor a shorten cervix based on Table 1 below.

-Table 1: Berghella approach to TVU measurement of cervical length for screening singleton gestations
+Table 1: Berghella approach to transvaginal ultrasound (TVU) measurement of cervical length for screening singleton gestations